BabylonJS/Documentation/content/How_To/WebXR/WebXR_Experience_Helpers.md

 ## Introduction

 In order to simplify development for WebXR we offer a WebXR helper that will initialize WebXR environment automatically.
 This environment allows you to develop your AR and VR experiences in a easy to use, flexible and fully configurable manner.

-We recommend using the [Default Experience Helper](#the-webxr-default-experience-helper) for ease of use, as it offers a full XR experience, including: UI, teleportation and more.
-In contrast, the basic set of functionalities is offered via [Basic Experience Helper](#the-webxr-basic-experience-helper), it offers more controll when it comes to configuring the specifics that better fit your use-case.
+We recommend using the [Default Experience Helper](#webxr-default-experience-helper) for ease of use, as it offers a full XR experience, including: UI, teleportation and more.
+In contrast, the basic set of functionalities is offered via [Basic Experience Helper](#webxr-basic-experience-helper), it offers more controll when it comes to configuring the specifics that better fit your use-case.

 *Note that you are not forced to use these experience helpers in any way.
 You can always use your own implementation instead.*

-## The WebXR (Basic) Experience Helper
+## WebXR (Basic) Experience Helper

 The basic experience helper will: